Flying Tiger (Marvel Comics): Fictional character biography

 Flying Tiger's true identity is unknown.
 A professional football player whose career was cut short, he develops a costume that enabled him to fly.
 He starts his criminal career as a mercenary assassin when he is hired to kill Spider-Woman.

-General Nguyen Ngoc Coy later recommends Flying Tiger to his South American rebel allies.
+General Nguyen Ngoc Coy recommends Flying Tiger to his South American rebel allies.
 He is hired to abduct businessmen Regis Fussky and deposit him at a base in South America.
 Fussky hires Iron Man (James Rhodes) to be his bodyguard while Flying Tiger replaces the co-pilot of Fussky's airplane.
-Once the airplane is over South America, Flying Tiger emerges from the cockpit and grabs Fussky and the suitcase containing the Iron Man armor.
-During Flying Tiger's fight with Iron Man, the US government begins bombing Colonel Perez's camp.
+Once the airplane is over South America, Flying Tiger emerges from the cockpit and grabs Fussky and the suitcase containing Iron Man's armor.
 Iron Man rescues Fussky and takes down the fleeing Flying Tiger.

-During the "Acts of Vengeance", Doctor Doom used an Aggression Enhancer on Flying Tiger and other villains to attack the Fantastic Four when they stood before Congress.
-They were defeated by the Fantastic Four.
-Flying Tiger is admitted to the Vault following a mass escape attempt.

-Later, Flying Tiger joined the Crimson Cowl's Masters of Evil.
-The group's plot to blackmail the governments of the world using a weather-controlling machine was stopped by the Thunderbolts.
+Flying Tiger later joins the Crimson Cowl's Masters of Evil.
+The group plot to blackmail the governments of the world using a weather-controlling machine, but are thwarted by the Thunderbolts.

-Flying Tiger and Puff Adder were watching TV when a bandaged Peter Parker rolled in on a wheelchair and joined them.
-Parker realized that he was among the supervillains when Shocker appeared with an updated mask that Tinkerer created for him.
-The Black Lodge's Surgeon General asked Flying Tiger to help take down Spider-Man.
-Flying Tiger joined Puff Adder and Eel in fighting the still-bandaged Spider-Man.
-During the fight, Flying Tiger tosses Spider-Man against a wall, only to be knocked out.
-After Firebrand sets the building on fire, Spider-Man brings Flying Tiger and Eel to safety.
+Spider-Man, Flying Tiger, and Puff Adder are all brought to the Black Lodge hospital after being injured in battle.
+The Black Lodge's Surgeon General recruits Flying Tiger, Puff Adder, and Eel to help take down Spider-Man.
+After Firebrand sets the Black Lodge on fire, Spider-Man brings Flying Tiger and Eel to safety.

-During the Avengers: Standoff! storyline, Flying Tiger appears as an inmate of Pleasant Hill, a gated community established by S.H.I.E.L.D.

-Flying Tiger later appears as a member of Helmut Zemo's "New Masters" alongside Firebrand and Plantman.
-They later encounter Steve Rogers, the original Captain America, Free Spirit and Jack Flag.
+Flying Tiger appears as a member of Helmut Zemo's New Masters alongside Firebrand and Plantman.
+They later encounter Captain America, Free Spirit, and Jack Flag.
 During the fight, Flying Tiger is defeated by Flag.

-During the "Hunted" storyline, Flying Tiger is among the animal-themed characters who are captured by Taskmaster and Black Ant for Kraven the Hunter's Great Hunt, sponsored by Arcade.
-He attempts to flee, only to be grabbed by one of Arcade's Hunter-Bots.

 While investigating a burning building, Iron Man is ambushed by Flying Tiger and Tiger Shark, who have formed the Tiger Pack.
 The two were enlisted by Justine Hammer to create a diversion so that she can help A.I.M. and Roxxon in their plans to take over Stark Unlimited.